svg-utils/svgo-ll/docs/plugins/removeUnknownsAndDefaults.md

 Attributes set to a default value are removed if:

 - They are not overriding a value set by an ancestor, and
+- they are not in an element that has an id (e.g., a `linearGradient` or similar element which may be referenced elsewhere)
-- they are not in an element which is referenced by a `<use>` element (or a child of any such element)
+- they are not in an element which is referenced by a `<use>` element (or a child of any such element).